romm/Valinor/docs/pages/how-to/map-http-request.md

 ## Mapping to an object

-Instead of mapping to a callable's arguments, an `HttpRequest` can be mapped directly to an object using the standard `mapper()`.
+Instead of mapping to a callable's arguments, an `HttpRequest` can be mapped directly to an object.
 The attributes work the same way on constructor parameters or promoted properties.

 ```php
 use CuyZ\Valinor\Mapper\Http\FromBody;